chris-hildebrandt/fs-journal/notes/11-csharp.md

 cannot implicitly convert blah blah blah because ok is an actionresult so you have to include ActionResult<Cat>
-start with the model, then make a controller, then the service rightclick the respositories and click new class
+start with the model, then make a controller, then the service rightclick the respositories and click new class we have to register repos and services in the startup. the repo has to be listed before the service. addtransient